jcypret/hashid-rails/README.md

 # hashid-rails

-This gem allows you to easily use [Hashids](http://hashids.org/ruby/) in your Rails app.
-Instead of your models using sequential numbers like 1, 2, 3, they will instead have unique short hashes like 'yLA6m0oM', '5bAyD0LO', and 'wz3MZ49l'.
-The database will still use integers for performance, but the public visible urls will be obfuscated.
+Hashid-Rails allows you to easily use [Hashids](http://hashids.org/ruby/) in your Rails app.
+Instead of your models using sequential numbers like 1, 2, 3, they will instead have unique short hashes like "yLA6m0oM", "5bAyD0LO", and "wz3MZ49l".
+The database will still use integers under the hood, so this gem can be added or removed at any time.

 ## Installation